Financing a PLNU Education

 Cal Grant funding is limited to four academic years.
 In order to graduate in four years at Point Loma Nazarene University, a student must complete at least 16 units or more per semester.
 Students must work with their academic advisors to ensure they will graduate in four years.

 Cal Grant is a program of the California Student Aid Commission (CSAC).
 Students may receive a Cal Grant for a maximum of four academic years (eight semesters) of undergraduate study.
 In addition, teacher credential students who received Cal Grant as undergraduates may be eligible for a two-semester extension of their benefits.
-Grant amounts are determined annually by the passing of a final State of California budget; all Cal Grants listed on a Financial Aid Offer Letter are to be considered “estimated” until the final budget is passed into law by the California legislature.
+Students must meet income and asset ceiling and family size limits.
+Grant amounts are determined annually by the passing of a final State of California budget; all Cal Grants listed on a Financial Aid Offer are to be considered “estimated” until the final budget is passed into law by the California legislature.

 Cal Grant A is for students from low to middle income families.
 It is restricted to paying tuition and mandatory fee charges only.
 The amount of the Cal Grant is determined upon approval of a final State of California budget.

 Cal Grant B is for students with exceptionally high need (based on the FAFSA).
 During the first year of the grant, Cal Grant B pays an Access Grant.
 PLNU credits these funds directly to the student’s account to help pay down semester charges.
-However, the student has the option of receiving Access Grant funds as a check each semester by submitting a written request to the Student Financial Services office before the end of each semester Add Period.
+However, the student has the option of receiving Access Grant funds as a check each semester by submitting the 2025-2026 Cal Grant B Access Funds Form to the Student Financial Services office before the end of each semester Add Period.
 After that date, the semester Access Grant is credited to the student’s account.
 During the second and subsequent years, Cal Grant B includes a tuition and fee-paying component in addition to Access.
 The amount of the Cal Grant and Access Grant is determined upon approval of a final State of California budget.

 Application Process for New Cal Grants